noahhps/Courier/README.md

 # Courier

-A harness designed to deliver a quality User Xperience on your __own__ hardware!
+A harness designed to deliver a new paradigm of interactions with AI.

 ## Running it on the PC